 Possible Neck and Back Injuries After a Car Accident

-When you’ve just been in a car accident, there are lots of things going through your mind.
-Everything seems like a priority, but the most important thing to do is to make sure you’re okay physically.
+When you have just been in a car accident, there are lots of things going through your mind.
+Everything seems like a priority, but the most important thing to do is to make sure you are okay physically.

-One of the worst things you can do is downplay any discomfort or symptoms that you’re having.
+One of the worst things you can do is downplay any discomfort or symptoms you are having.
 What might seem like minor issues can allude to larger problems down the line.
-Neck and back pain following a car accident is something you should definitely pay attention to.

 There are many different types of neck and back injuries you can sustain.
 In any situation, a myriad of factors can play into what injury occurs.
-From impact type (side, front, back) to whether or not you’re wearing a seatbelt, there are many things that can go wrong.
+From impact type (side, front, back) to whether or not you are wearing a seatbelt, there are many things that can go wrong.

-Herniated Discs: The spine has squishy discs in between the vertebrates that protect them from damage.
+- Herniated Discs: The spine has squishy discs in between the vertebrae that protect them from damage.
 Any harsh force (like the kind caused by a crash impact) can cause a disc to slip out of place and cause mild to severe back pain.

-Whiplash: This is a more difficult injury to notice right away.
-Whiplash causes soreness in the neck muscles and can be quite painful, although symptoms sometimes don’t present until days after the initial trauma.
+- Whiplash: This is a more difficult injury to notice right away.
+Whiplash causes soreness in the neck muscles and can be quite painful, although symptoms sometimes do not present until days after the initial trauma.

 It is not always certain when you will experience pain as a result of neck and back injuries.
 Neck pain or back pain may come even years after the accident.
 Because these areas are so sensitive, the slightest agitation can change the severity of the pain.
 While some injuries are immediately apparent following an accident, others can take weeks, months, or years to present.

-While they may not be obvious right away, it’s good to know what types of pain to look for.
+While they may not be obvious right away, it is good to know what types of pain to look for.
 Neck and back injuries can manifest as pain in any other area of the body, as the nerves in the spine feed into all the limbs.
-Still, there are some telltale signs that you’ve suffered a neck or back injury following a car accident.
+Still, there are some telltale signs you have suffered a neck or back injury following a car accident.

 - Swollen or stiff back